AN OLD HEBREW DIALECT

 Hallelujah is another Hebrew word that has found its way into English.
 It, too, is an announcement or call on a more mental level.

 This is the eleventh letter.
-It is not in the same order in some other Hebrew alphabets.
+It is not in the same order in the modern or biblical Hebrew alphabets.
+It corresponds to the letter K in English.

 Gender and meaning.
-Kaf is a male letter in this ancient version of Hebrew.
+Kaf is a masculine letter in this ancient version of Hebrew.

 Kether.
 This older Hebrew word literally means a crown.
-It refers to a king who rules over a large population.
-Once again, this is a social concept and a mental concept (rulership), so it begins with kaf.
+It refers to the crown worn by a leader.
+This is a social concept and a mental concept (rulership), so it begins with kaf.

-This is the twelfth letter of this very old version of Hebrew.
+This is the twelfth letter of the ancient dialect.

 Gender and meaning.
-Mem is a very important female letter.
+Mem is a very important feminine letter.
 In fact, the M is a feminine sound in many languages.
-For example, feminine English words include mother, Mary, Miriam, Martha, Margaret, Maria, Emma, Emily, marriage, multiply and maternal.
+For example, feminine English words include mother, marriage, multiply, madam and maternal.
+Feminine names include Mary, Maria, Miriam, Martha, Margaret, Emma, and Emily,.
 It is a soft, gentle sound that feels very good.

 Few women operate at this level today.
 Most are too suppressed to do so.
-An example of one of them was the late Mother Theresa of Calcutta, India.
+An example of one of them was the late Mother Theresa of Calcutta, India (see our article about her).
 This city was merely one of the first of 517 cities around the world where she set up homes for the poor, sick and dying around the world.
 She was quite a remarkable power on earth.

 Melchizedek is an ancient Hebrew word that refers to a cosmos-wide priesthood that promotes goodness on all planets.
 The M sound tells you it is not just for or about men.